TABLE OF CONTENTS

 Luminous asks the White Mage if the darkness that he had received from the Black Mage will disappear.
 The White Mage tells Luminous that the darkness is now a part of him and says that he’ll just have to learn to love that darkness, just as ‘she’ does, with ‘she’ referring to Lania.

 Shade asks the White Mage if he knows how to remove the curse on him.
 The White Mage replies that he doesn’t know how, but he tells Shade not to worry, as he’ll shortly see that the curse will soon mean nothing.
-This line doesn’t really make much sense anymore now that Shade’s curse is gone.
+While this line doesn’t initially make sense with the Shade revamp, it actually does stay consistent with the new story, as they do more or less explain that the Fox God’s blessing didn’t “fix” Shade’s curse so much as slap a temporary Band-Aid on it that would eventually run out of juice and leave him right back where he started.

 The White Mage smiled softly as they left before scattering into Erda.
 The Adversary then began considering what the Black Mage’s goals were, to which Lily offered to explain the principles of magic and the universe’s structure in order to help them understand.
 She gave them a situation in which two identical marbles were put in a box, which was then shaken.
 Based on the dimensions of the box, the shape and weight of the marbles, and the force and direction of the shake, it was possible to predict the path that the marbles would follow.